What Is Tricuspid Atresia?

 These surgical steps (called the single ventricle pathway) can improve blood flow to the lungs in a baby with tricuspid atresia:

-- At age 2 weeks or less: A Blalock-Taussig (BT) shunt redirects some of the left ventricle's output from the body to the lungs. – OR - If the blood flow to the lungs is too high, as can happen with a large VSD, a band around the pulmonary artery lessens the flow to prevent damage.
+- At age 2 weeks or less: A Blalock-Taussig (BT) shunt redirects some of the left ventricle's output from the body to the lungs. – OR - If the blood flow to the lungs is too high, as can happen with a large ventricular septal defect, a band around the pulmonary artery lessens the flow to prevent damage.

 - At age 1.5‒3 years: The Fontan procedure channels blood from the lower half of the body to the lungs so the heart pumps oxygen-rich blood to the body only.
 Blood returning from the body flows to the lungs before passing through the heart.